-- (a) Build awareness and advocate for community engagement by developing an evidence-based narrative and foster a common understanding and shared vision for the scope and function of community engagement across all government services within Member States and WHO, with health leading the way. - (b) Promote harmonization of PHC, health promotion, health and social service as well as hazard-specific technical guidelines and tools and sensitize stakeholders on their use to support strategy implementation; - (c) Based on the experiences of country-level implementation of the strategy, develop a set of generic indicators of community engagement to be proposed for inclusion in routine health service data collection, such as intra and after-action reviews and possibly the joint external evaluation and tool for analysis of risk; - (d) Provide technical support to Member States for the adaptation and assessment of the regional strategy and implementation of priority interventions, including cross-border actions; - (e) Mobilize partners and donors to support the implementation of the strategy and advocate for an investment case for community engagement in PHC, health promotion and disease prevention; and - (f) Promote and support multisectoral and multistakeholder collaboration and ensure accountability to local populations.
+- (a) Create a clear regional implementation strategy or road map that outlines the step-by-step approach for adapting and executing the strategy.
+This should provide a clear communications plan and should incorporate social and behavioural science expertise in the implementation. - (b) Build awareness and advocate for community engagement.
+This could be achieved by developing a clear communication strategy to foster a common understanding across all government services, with health leading the way. - (c) Promote harmonization of PHC, health promotion, health and social services as well as hazard-specific technical guidelines and tools and sensitize stakeholders on their use to support strategy implementation. - (d) Based on the experiences of country-level implementation of the strategy, develop a set of generic indicators of community engagement.
+These can be proposed for inclusion in routine health service data collection, such as intra- and after-action reviews and possibly joint external evaluations and risk analysis tools; - (e) Provide technical support to Member States for the adaptation and assessment of the regional strategy and implementation of priority interventions, including cross-border actions; - (f) Mobilize partners and donors to support the implementation of the strategy and advocate for an investment case for community engagement in PHC, health promotion and disease prevention; and - (g) Promote and support multisectoral and multistakeholder collaboration and ensure accountability to local populations.